TMBilalTM/google-search-next/README.md

 git clone https://github.com/TMBilalTM/google-search-next.git
 cd google-search-next
 npm install
-npm run dev
+Fill in the API Keys in the .env.example file npm run dev
 Open http://localhost:3000 in your browser to see the result.
 ```